Trump: Putin says Russia will ‘have to’ respond to Ukraine attacks

 The US president says Putin also suggested he would participate in talks aimed at reaching a new nuclear deal with Tehran.

-Russian President Vladimir Putin has told Donald Trump in a telephone conversation that Moscow would have to respond to the recent Ukrainian drone attacks, the US president said.
+Russian President Vladimir Putin has told Donald Trump in a telephone conversation that Moscow would have to respond to the recent Ukrainian drone attacks, the US president said, as diplomatic overtures and momentum to reach a ceasefire have been overtaken by heavy aerial exchanges.

 Trump said on Wednesday that the two men “discussed the attack on Russia’s docked airplanes, by Ukraine, and also various other attacks that have been taking place by both sides.”